ChosoMeister/Mikrotik-IRAN-IP-List/README.md

 ## Get IP Iran

-This script is for get Iran ip subnet V4 and V6 and added to address list for Mikrotik.
+This script is for get Iran ip subnet V4 and V6 and added to address list for Mikrotik

 ## How to use script